lomin/alive/PITCHME.md

 #### What is the solution?

-- Write static, pure HTML files.
+- Write static, pure HTML files. <!-- .element: class="fragment" -->
-- Any dynamic parts are represented by placeholders.
+- Any dynamic parts are represented by placeholders. <!-- .element: class="fragment" -->
-- Add all elements that are displayed eventually.
+- Add all elements that are displayed eventually. <!-- .element: class="fragment" -->
-- Transformations of the DOM with the actual values, depending on the app state, are either applied on the server or on the client-side.
+- Transformations of the DOM with the actual values, depending on the app state, are either applied on the server or on the client-side. <!-- .element: class="fragment" -->

 #VSLIDE